mpdf/mpdf.github.io/reference/html-control-tags/pagebreak.md

 All of the pre-defined values can be suffixed with "-L" to force a Landscape page orientation document e.g. "A4-L"

-<span class="parameter">page-break-type</span> = slice|clone|clonebycss
+<span class="parameter">$page-break-type</span> = slice|clone|clonebycss

-<span class="parameter">slice </span>- no border and no padding are inserted at a break.
+<span class="parameter">$slice </span>- no border and no padding are inserted at a break.
 The effect is as though the element were rendered with no breaks present, and then sliced by the breaks afterward

-<span class="parameter">cloneall</span> - each page fragment is independently wrapped with the borders and padding of all open elements
+<span class="parameter">$cloneall</span> - each page fragment is independently wrapped with the borders and padding of all open elements

-<span class="parameter">clonebycss</span> - open elements which have the (custom) CSS property "box-decoration-break" set to "clone" are independently wrapped with their border and padding
+<span class="parameter">$clonebycss</span> - open elements which have the (custom) CSS property "box-decoration-break" set to "clone" are independently wrapped with their border and padding

 <span class="smallblock">BLANK</span> or omitted - default page break type is used - as specified by `defaultPagebreakType`